To add a module to ngless there are two options: external or internal modules. External modules are the simplest option.

 for the script to generate output to.
 Therefore, you need to specify a

-the name of the argument to use, and extension
+name the name of the argument to use, and extension the file extension

 of the output type.